riamstech/laravel-profile/README.md

 ```

-Now add the service provider in config/app.php file:
+Now add the service provider in config/app.php file: if down laravel 5.4
 ```
 'providers' => [
     // ...